Syarif Saiful Alam Syah

 Sultan Syarif Saif Alam Syah (died 1828) was the thirtieth sultan of Aceh in northern Sumatra.
-He ruled 1815-1819 in opposition to the former sultan Alauddin Jauhar ul-Alam Syah.
+He ruled from 1815–1819 in opposition to the former sultan Alauddin Jauhar ul-Alam Syah.

-The Penang background
+Background

 His original name was Sayyid Abdullah.
 He was the son of Tuanku Sayyid Husain Aidid (usually known as Sayyid Husain), a wealthy merchant in Penang off the west coast of the Malay Peninsula, which had been a British colony since 1786.
-The family claimed descent from the Acehnese sultan Jamal ul-Alam Badr ul-Munir (1703-1726).
+The family claimed descent from the Acehnese sultan Jamal ul-Alam Badr ul-Munir (1703–1726).
 A daughter of the sultan married a sayyid and supposedly gave birth to Sayyid Husain.
-However, the genealogy was later put in question, since Sayyid Husain's mother would have been another person than the princess.
+However, the genealogy was later questioned since Sayyid Husain's mother would have been another person than the princess.
 The family left Aceh in the 1770s and settled first in the Riau Archipelago and later Kuala Selangor before moving to Penang.
 Sayyid Husain had extensive commercial interests in Aceh.
 He collected pepper from the west coast and betel from Pidië and brought in opium and textiles in exchange.

 Rebellion against Sultan Alauddin Jauhar ul-Alam Syah

 Sayyid Husain had fallen out of favour with Sultan Jauhar ul-Alam Syah of Aceh over an issue.
-In the early nineteenth century the sultan's attempts to control trade evoked the discontent of the Acehnese merchants and chiefs, and also of the British who wanted free access to the ports.
-Sayyid Husain became involved in a movement to depose Alauddin Jauhar ul-Alam Syah, formally because of his non-observance of Islamic norms.
+In the early nineteenth century, the sultan's attempts to control trade evoked the discontent of the Acehnese merchants, chiefs, and the British who wanted free access to the ports.
+Sayyid Husain became involved in a movement to depose Alauddin Jauhar ul-Alam Syah, formally because of his non-observance to Islamic norms.
 The rebellion broke out in October 1814, and in April 1815 Sayyid Husain was elected sultan of Aceh by the panglimas (headmen) of the three sagis or regions of which Aceh consisted.
-However, he was never formally enthroned and forwarded the dignity to his son Sayyid Abdullah in November in the same year.
+However, he was never formally enthroned and forwarded the dignity to his son Sayyid Abdullah in November of the same year.
 Abdullah took the throne name Sultan Syarif Saiful Alam Syah.
 It goes without saying that his father Sayyid Husain held most of the actual power.